-The considerably high number of professionals leaving chiropractic care and optometry fields may also indicate the significance of some of the ways COVID-19 impacted healthcare.
-Examinations in both fields typically require the patient to meet face-to-face with their doctor, which wasn't always possible during the height of the pandemic.
-This contributed to billions of dollars in lost revenue for medical practices of all specialties, but chiropractic care and optometry may have faced more difficulty recouping costs or adapting due to the complex technologies involved or physical contact needed to examine the patient.
+The considerably high number of professionals leaving optometry, obstetrics/ gynecology, and anesthesiology may also indicate the significance of some of the ways COVID-19 impacted healthcare.
+Examinations in these fields typically require the patient to meet face-to-face with their doctor, which wasn't always possible during the height of the pandemic.
+This contributed to billions of dollars in lost revenue for healthcare practices of all fields, but anesthesiology and optometry may have faced more difficulty recouping costs or adapting due to the complex technologies involved or physical contact needed to examine the patient.
 To compensate, many practices resorted to furloughing employees or shuttering their doors-sometimes for good.